 Retinal detachment can also happen without a retinal tear.
 Scar tissue buildup in the eye may pull on the retina.
 This is called traction.
 Or, fluid can build up under the retina for a different reason than a retinal tear.

 Some of the reasons that make a person more likely to get a retinal detachment are an eye or head injury,

 nearsightedness, eye disease, and diabetes.

 most cases of retinal detachment cannot be prevented.
 But seeing your eye

 doctor regularly, wearing protective helmets and eyeglasses, and treating

 diabetes may help protect your vision.

-floaters and flashes.
+see floaters and flashes of light before they have symptoms of retinal detachment.
 Floaters are spots, specks, and

 lines that float through your field of vision.
 Flashes are brief sparkles or